pjvalverde/value-investing-backend/README.md

 ## Features

-- Real-time stock prices from AlphaVantage API
+- Real-time stock prices and portfolio optimization using Perplexity API
 - Portfolio creation and optimization
 - Stock screening for value and growth investments
 - Investment analysis powered by Claude AI